Skip to content

 Yeast is a fungus that consists of cells that reproduce and are able to convert sugar into alcohol and carbon dioxide.
 This fermentation process helps your baked goods rise, creating enough air in the dough so that it’s super light and fluffy.

 Many people are intimidated to bake with yeast, but trust me, there’s no reason to be!
-Once you learn the basics of proofing yeast and which type to use, it couldn’t be more easy.
+Once you learn the basics of how to proof yeast and which type to use, it couldn’t be more easy.
 And as with anything, the more you practice, the more comfortable you’ll get!

 yeast packets on counter

-What is the Difference Between Active Dry Yeast and Instant Yeast?
+The Difference Between Active Dry Yeast and Instant Yeast

 • Active dry yeast: As the name states, this is a dry yeast that is dormant until rehydrated (or “proofed”).
 It must be mixed with water and sugar in order to liven it up before using.